rjhunter3789/auto-audit-pro/RECOVERY-INSTRUCTIONS.md

    - Enhanced correlation analysis with actionable feedback
    - ROI calculations based on improvements

-4. **Definitions & Glossary**
+4. **Documentation & Guides**
-   - All sections comprehensive (15-19 terms each)
+   - Definitions & Glossary with all sections comprehensive (15-19 terms each)
    - NEW: Analytics & Insights section with 10 terms
+   - NEW: Settings & Configuration Guide with detailed explanations
-   - Professional reference for all audit terminology
+   - Professional reference for all features

 ### ⚠️ Temporarily Disabled:
 - **Dealer Group Analysis** - Shows "Coming Soon" message